ShanaScogin/modeLLtest/README.md

 ```
 library(modeLLtest)
 ```

-Some users might experience a gfortran error when compiling the package.
-If this happens, you can follow the prompts to install a newer version of gfortran from the site https://cran.r-project.org/bin/macosx/tools/ to fix the issue.
-Please follow the prompts where appropriate and email me at sscogin@nd.edu if you run into any issues.

 After the package is loaded, check out the `?modeLLtest` to see a help file.
 You can also see the documentation for the functions with `?cvdm`, `?cvll`, `?cvlldiff`, or `?cvmf`.
 If you have issues or questions, please email me at sscogin@nd.edu.

+## Note on installation failure:
+Some users might experience Rcpp, RcppArmadillo and MacOS "-lgfortran" and "-lquadmath" errors.
+To fix these problems, consider installing: gfortran 6.1 from https://gcc.gnu.org/wiki/GFortranBinaries#MacOS clang4 R Binaries from https://github.com/coatless/r-macos-clang.
+Email me at sscogin@nd.edu if you run into any issues.

 # Basic Usage
 This package has four main functions: `cvdm()`, `cvll()`, `cvmf()`, and `cvlldiff()`.
 The function `cvdm()` deploys the CVDM test, which uses a bias-corrected Johnson's t-test to choose between the leave-one-out cross-validated log-likelihood outputs of two non-nested models.
 The function `cvll()` outputs a vector of leave-one-out cross-validated log-likelihoods for a given method.
 Currently, these functions accommodate linear regression, median regression (from the package `quantreg`), and two methods of robust regression (from the package `MASS`).
 The`cvlldiff()` function performs the bias-corrected Johnson's t-test on two vectors of cross-validated log-likelihoods.
 Finally, the `cvmf()` function test between the partial likelihood maximization (PLM) and the iteratively reweighted robust (IRR) methods of estimation for a given application of the Cox model.

 After loading the package, you can find the documentation for the functions with `?cvdm`, `?cvll`, `?cvlldiff`, or `?cvmf`.
 For the output, type `?cvdm_object`, `?cvll_object`, `?cvlldiff_object`, or `?cvmf_object` to view the documentation.
 If you encounter a bug or have comments or questions, please email me at sscogin@nd.edu.